robotlolita/liz/spec.md

 ## Semantics

-PoLiz is a language with first-class macros, supporting dynamic and static/lexical scoping.
+Liz is a language with first-class macros, supporting dynamic and static/lexical scoping.
 This means that all functions are macros — they decide which arguments should be evaluated.